Translations

 As an extra commodity, if textdomain is nil, it is assumed to be "" instead.

-For instance, suppose we want to greet players when they join.
+For instance, suppose we want to greet players when they join and provide a command that shows the amount of time since the player joined.
 We can do the following:

 local name = player:get_player_name()